MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium.md

 # Microsoft Edge (Chromium) Developer Tools

-In the next version of Microsoft Edge, we will be adopting the Chromium open source project to create better web compatibility and less fragmentation of different underlying web platforms.
+Microsoft Edge has adopted the Chromium open source project to create better web compatibility and less fragmentation of different underlying web platforms.
 This change should make it easier for you to build and test your web sites in Microsoft Edge and ensure they will still work as expected even if your users are browsing in a different Chromium-based browser, like Google Chrome, Vivaldi, Opera, or Brave.

 As the web has grown in usage across an ever-widening array of device types, the complexity and overhead involved in testing web sites has exploded.
-Since web developers— particularly those at small companies— need to test so many different systems, it's nearly impossible to ensure that interesting sites will work well across all device types and all browsers.
-With the next version of Microsoft Edge, we hope to simplify this matrix for you by aligning the Microsoft Edge web platform with other Chromium-based browsers and providing a best-in-class developer tooling experience, both inside the browser and with the other developer tools you use every day, like Visual Studio Code.
+Since web developers—particularly those at small companies—need to test so many different systems, it's nearly impossible to ensure that sites will work well across all device types and all browsers.
+Now that Microsoft Edge is based on Chromium, we have simplified this matrix by aligning the Microsoft Edge web platform with other Chromium-based browsers and providing a best-in-class developer tooling experience, both inside the browser and with the other developer tools you use every day, like Visual Studio Code.

 If you are checking out Microsoft Edge and you mainly develop in a Chromium-based browser, you should feel right at home.
 The Microsoft Edge \(Chromium\) Developer Tools are exactly like the developer tools you already know and use.
-So far, we have made a couple changes we hope you love so for more info, check out [What's new in the Microsoft Edge \(Chromium\) DevTools](./devtools-guide-chromium/whats-new.md).
+For more info, check out [What's new in the Microsoft Edge \(Chromium\) DevTools](./devtools-guide-chromium/whats-new.md).

 ![Microsoft Edge \(Chromium\) DevTools](./devtools-guide-chromium/media/devtools.png)

-If you are checking out the next version of Microsoft Edge and you mainly developed in Microsoft Edge \(EdgeHTML\), we have got some great new tools that we hope will make it easier and faster for you to build and test your web sites in Microsoft Edge!
+If you are checking out the next version of Microsoft Edge and you previously developed in Microsoft Edge \(EdgeHTML\), we have got some great new tools that we hope will make it easier and faster for you to build and test your web sites in Microsoft Edge!

 ## Open the DevTools